 Disclaimer: For informational purposes only.
 I love yoga but I’m not a health professional.
 Please see your health professional to discuss what type of exercise is best for you.

-As you can imagine the benefits of regular yoga practice to mental and physical health are numerous.
+As you can imagine yoga benefits for mental and physical health are numerous.
 Yoga exercises are varied which makes the practice ideal for almost everyone.
 Practicing yoga regularly brings about body awareness that helps you feel good.

 Yoga can often be viewed as a mind-body intervention.
-This means it has the ability to affect our physical health in many ways, for example by lowering blood pressure or increasing pain tolerance.
+This means it has the ability to affect our physical health in many ways, for example by lowering blood pressure or building strength.

 The practice of yoga appears to offer a wide range of mental and physical health benefits.
 From the cardiovascular system to chronic low back pain and the parasympathetic nervous system, yoga’s ability to enhance wellbeing is well documented in healthcare research.

-These are nine different ways that yoga can benefit your mental and physical health:
+These are 9 different ways that yoga can benefit your mental and physical health:

 Yoga can enhance your weight loss efforts.
 It aids in boosting metabolism as well as boosts muscle strength and creates a better ambiance for eating right and getting fit.
 As part of your daily routine, it will get you back on track and help keep you there.